storj/docs/app/(docs)/object-mount/user-guides/tips/page.md

 ### Locate

-The `locate` application requires some heightened privileges to create the database, and also has some incompatibilities with Object Mount {ref}`Direct Interception <user-guide-direct-interception>`.
+The `locate` application requires some heightened privileges to create the database, and also has some incompatibilities with Object Mount [Direct Interception](user-guide-direct-interception).

 #### Issues with Direct Interception

-When using {ref}`Direct Interception <user-guide-direct-interception>`, note that `locate` and `updatedb` do not work with URI-style paths.
+When using [Direct Interception](user-guide-direct-interception), note that `locate` and `updatedb` do not work with URI-style paths.
 Please use directory-style paths of the form `/cuno/xx/<bucket>`.

 Furthermore, Direct Interception (even when using the Object Mount CLI) requires the `LD_PRELOAD` environment variable to be set and maintained for all executed child processes.
-Since `updatedb` typically needs to be run with `sudo`, the limitations specifed in {ref}`user-guide-limitations-sudo` apply here.
+Since `updatedb` typically needs to be run with `sudo`, the limitations specifed in [user-guide-limitations-sudo]() apply here.

 #### Instructions for using Locate